ManagerOrganization/FooterPull/README.md

 Try the Demo App by running the **Example** scheme in the **Development** workspace.

 ## Contributions
-Please use the 'Development' workspace.
+Please use the 'OpenMe' workspace.